 WW3 Predictions: Kiev, Tehran, and Taipei

-There are several conflict zones that could be the powder keg to start World War 3.
+There are several conflict zones that could determine the World War 3 start date, acting as the powder keg for this potential global conflict.
 However, the three most likely candidates were WW3 would begin are:

 - The continued invasion of Ukraine by Russian President Vladimir Putin,